TommasoLazzari/data-science-portfolio/README.md

 - **Gradient Descent Methods for Semi-Supervised Learning (2025)**
   - Description: Comparative analysis of gradient-based optimization methods (fixed step, Armijo rule, block coordinate descent, coordinate minimization) on synthetic and real data within a semi-supervised learning framework.
   - [View Project](./gradientdescentmethod-semisupervisedlearning/README.md)

--**FIRST ORDER OPTIMIZATION METHODS: a Comparative Analysis of the Projected Gradient Method and the Frank-Wolfe Algorithm on Portfolio Optimization (2025)**
+- **FIRST ORDER OPTIMIZATION METHODS: a Comparative Analysis of the Projected Gradient Method and the Frank-Wolfe Algorithm on Portfolio Optimization (2025)**
   - Description: Comparative analysis of the performances of the Porjected Gradient Method and the Frank-Wolfe Algorithm (and variants) on the Markowitz Portfolio Optimization Problem.
   - [View Project](./FrankWolfe_Portfolio_Optimization/README.md)